Results

 Interactive line plots assess how volatile a dependent variable (ASV or taxonomic group) is over a continuous, independent variable (e.g., time) in one or more groups.
 Select which ASV or taxa to plot on the y-axis to examine how variance in diversity and other metadata changes across time (set with the state-column parameter) in groups of samples and in individual subjects (set with the individual-id-column parameter)

-Longitudinal volatility:ASVs, genus, family
+Longitudinal OTU volatility:ASVs, genus, family

-Regional ASV Volatility SE, N-Pacific, PacIsland, NE
+Regional longitudinal ASV Volatility SE, N-Pacific, PacIsland, NE

-Regional Genus Volatility SE, N-Pacific, PacIsland, NE
+Regional OTU (Genus) Volatility SE, N-Pacific, PacIsland, NE

 State Subject Volitility Ordination

 Identify features that are predictive of a numeric metadata column, state_column (e.g., time), and plot their relative frequencies across states using interactive feature volatility plots.
 A supervised learning regressor is used to identify important features and assess their ability to predict sample states. state_column will typically be a measure of time, but any numeric metadata column can be used.
+Gemelli ctf output into Qiime longatudinal volitility

-With diatoms: SE, N-Pacific, PacIsland, NE
+With diatoms: SE, N-Pacific, PacIsland, NE, All NERRs

-beta-group-significance: Group samples by a metadata column to determine whether they are significantly different from one another using a permutation-based statistical test.
+Group samples by a metadata column to determine whether they are significantly different from one another using a permutation-based statistical test.
 At the national scale,

-beta-permanovasalinity, region, NERR, Quarter, Site
+Beta-permanova with predictor: salinity, region, NERR, Quarter, Site

 Longitudinal pairwise distance

 The pairwise-distances visualizer also assesses changes between paired samples from two different “states”, but instead of taking a metadata column or artifact as input, it operates on a distance matrix to assess the distance between “pre” and “post” sample pairs, and tests whether these paired differences are significantly different between different groups, as specified by the group-column parameter.
 (Qiime doc) For our data, this will test whether the effect of season differs between regions.
-We expect northern climates to have a greater seasonal effect.
+We’d expect northern climates to have a greater seasonal effect.
 Each comparison was perfomed using the unweighted unifrac distance matrix

 Regional Analysis: